Deep Research

 Deep Research Agent is a sophisticated multi-agent system that can conduct comprehensive research on any topic by breaking down complex queries into manageable tasks, deploying specialized research agents, and synthesizing findings into detailed reports.

-This approach is inspired by Anthropic's blog -
+This approach is inspired by Anthropic's blog - How we built our multi-agent research system

 Overview